"A well equipped theatre with three medical practitioners on scrubs"

 • Shortage of Healthcare Workers: Uzbekistan faces a shortage of healthcare workers, particularly in rural areas and specialized fields.

-• Noncommunicable Diseases: The prevalence of noncommunicable diseases, such as cardiovascular disease, diabetes, and cancer, is increasing, posing a significant challenge to the healthcare system.
+• Noncommunicable Diseases: The prevalence of noncommunicable diseases, such as cardiovascular disease, diabetes, and cancer, is increasing, posing a significant challenge to the system.

 • Health Financing: The country’s healthcare financing system is still under development, and there is a need for increased investment in health.